Dick-a-Dick: Sportsman

-While in Melbourne, the Aboriginal cricketers were introduced to Lawn bowls.
+While in Melbourne, the Aboriginal cricketers were introduced to lawn bowls.
 It was reported that Dick-a-Dick, along with Tarpot and Jellico, "impressed with their skill at the game."
 Dick-a-Dick also threw a cricket ball 104 m in Australia, and matched that distance in England, and which was only bettered by W.G.
 Grace.

 He hurled a spear 130 m and won a high jump competition, clearing 1.6 m, gaining appreciation for his smooth jumping style.
 While Cuzens was usually the fastest runner of the group, Dick-a-Dick did win a 100-yard race against all comers in Nottingham, as well as a 150-yard hurdle race, an excellent result considering he fell while attempting to clear a hurdle.

 Cricketer

 While Dick-a-Dick's skill as a cricketer was less than his other sporting endeavours, he was chosen in the Aboriginal cricket team that played matches in Victoria and New South Wales and toured England.
 The team uniform was white trousers, red shirts with diagonal blue sashes, blue belts and neckties, while each cricketer was given a different coloured cap; Dick-a-Dick's was yellow.

+On this team he was said to be "one of the best long-leg" in the game and that his running and throwing skills were admirable.
+He was, however, most praised for his post match performances where he would exhibit his traditional skills and weapons in a form of so-called 'native sports.
+To do this he, ad other men on the team, would change from their uniforms into black tights, possum skin trunks and headdresses adorned with lyrebird feathers.

 While on the tour, the daughter of the Aboriginal team's manager William Hayman wrote that Dick-a-Dick had fallen in love with a local white woman, who was reported to have agreed to marry him, but Hayman opposed the marriage and forced Dick-a-Dick to continue the tour.
 Referred to as "amiable and curious", Dick-a-Dick had a friendly disposition and was well-liked, with Charles Lawrence years later remembering him with real affection.

 Post-England tour

-After returning from the cricket tour of England, his health deteriorated and he travelled back to his traditional country and the Ebenezer Mission.
-He was thought to have worked as a drover and fencer along the Murray River.
+After returning from the cricket tour of England, his health deteriorated and he travelled back to his traditional country and the Ebenezer Mission where he was forced to live due to the government restrictions of the day.
+He was thought to have worked as a drover and fencer along the Murray River during his time there.

+On 19 February 1871, while living there, Dick-a-Dick married Eliza Townsend, a widowed Aboriginal woman and they had two children together; Richard and Ida Kennedy.

-White locals recognised Dick-a-Dick as a leader and elder, with one settler family recalling that he was the traditional owner of the MacKenzie Springs and Bill's Gully hunting grounds of the Wimmera, and Dick-a-Dick was presented with an inscribed king plate by local European authorities.
+White locals recognised Dick-a-Dick as a leader and elder, with one settler family recalling that he was the traditional owner of the MacKenzie Springs and Bill's Gully hunting grounds of the Wimmera.